TheEconomist/the-economist-nationalism-and-corruption/README.md

 * United Nations, Department of Economic and Social Affairs, Population Division (2022).
 World Population Prospects 2022

 ## Suggested citation:
-The Economist, "TKTK".
-September 2nd, 2023
+The Economist, "Looters with flags". _The Economist_, September 2nd, 2023